One of the questions I ask on my New Client Profile Form is, “What programs have you tried in the past?” 9 out of 10 people list Weight Watchers.

 Train your brain by learning new routines and great habits, so you can make healthy choices without even thinking about it. ~ Weight Watchers marketing

-Weight Watchers subsidizes the cost of their memberships by selling their members food products that are the antithesis of health.
+Weight Watchers subsidizes the cost of their memberships by selling food products that are the antithesis of healthy.

 Though no food is technically off limits, the Weight Watchers plan will guide and lead you toward healthier choices simply because of the point system it employs. ~ Lifelong Weight Watchers Member